getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/getting-started.md

 7. Open the `Makefile` included in the project's root folder.
 The file is used here to mimic a CI/CD flow.

+   > Note commands mentioned within the Makefile will be explain in detail in the [configuration's page]({%- link _documentation/guides/tutorials/integrate-backend/configuration_options.md -%})

 8. Follow the `deploy` target execution flow.

    Notice that in addition to installing Python requirements and running the server, we also utilize the `sentry-cli` to create a new Sentry Release, and associate commits to that release.
 Sentry will lookup through those commits when suggesting a suspect commit for your project issues.